crosleythomas/blog/posts/tf_start_to_finish/dataprep.md

 writer.write(example.SerializeToString())
 ```

 <span class='warning'><b>Warning: </b>be mindful of the data type of your image before converting it to a feature.
-I sometimes find my numpy data getting converted to float64 when we would much rather store it as uint8!  loading a png/jpeg with imageio.imread will return data as uint8.</span>
+I sometimes find my numpy data getting converted to float64 when we would much rather store it as uint8!
+Loading a png/jpeg with imageio.imread will return data as uint8.</span>

 ### Creating a Dataset
 The specifics of what you need for training/validation/test will determine exactly how you throw this into a loop and continue calling ```writer.write(...)``` on all examples.
 See the <a href='https://github.com/crosleythomas/tensorplates/blob/master/templates/prepare_tfrecord.ipynb' target='_blank'>TFRecord template</a> for how I reuse some boilerplate code for this process.